jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 08/14/2024
 - plans:
 	- add 26 uL to stock cultures tetraselmis 1 and chaetoceros 1, the ones that failed, see if they can succeed in a few days, if not, dispose them as waste

+08/15/2024
+- plans:
+	- move the chaetoceros from the 1000 mL flask into the chaetoceros carboy, the flask currently has about 600 mL and carboy currently has about 6 L